garynguyen1295/Project_1/paper/paper.md

 ### *ii/ Motivation*

-Motivation for this project stems from the desire to implement reproducibility practices into students' working habits.
+Motivation for this project stems from the desire to implement reproducibility practices into a student's project-working habits.
 This project is the first attempt to create a reproducible project using bash, markdown, pandoc, Git, Github, Make and Sublime Text.

 ### *iii/ Scope*